aishahabdul/Udder-Hygiene-Streamlit-Dashboard/README.md

 # 🐄 Udder Hygiene Dashboard

-This Streamlit app delivers a secure, client-specific dashboard that automates the udder hygiene reporting workflow for the Quality Milk Production Services (QMPS) team.
+This Streamlit app delivers a secure, client-specific dashboard that automates the udder hygiene reporting workflow.
 It replaces manual Excel entry and static PDF reports with dynamic, interactive insights.

 ## 🚀 Features